lherzolite2024/lherzolite2024.github.io/website_source.md

 Here it goes some fancy picture, meeting logo, sponsor logos...

-**Here it goes the introduction** Lherzolite meetings are a series of...TODO
+**Here it goes the introduction**: Lherzolite meetings are a series of...TODO

 [TOC]

 # Announcements

 TODO

+> 🚨 blablablba

 # Practical information